Platelet Rich Plasma (PRP) Specialist

 Regenerative medicine therapies, including platelet-rich plasma (PRP), have been gaining ground in the medical community for their natural healing properties without harmful side effects.
-At Regen Pain NJ, in Clifton, New Jersey, Todd Koppel, MD, is a board-certified physician specializing in pain management, who treats patients with a variety of acute and chronic conditions through PRP therapy.
+At Regen Pain NY-NJ, in New York & New Jersey, Todd Koppel, MD, is a board-certified physician specializing in pain management, who treats patients with a variety of acute and chronic conditions through PRP therapy.
 To explore nonsurgical treatments, including PRP, for chronic joint pain or recovery after an injury, call to schedule a consultation or request an appointment online

 What is PRP therapy?

 Platelet-rich plasma (PRP) therapy uses the high concentration of proteins, or growth factors, to promote healing within your body.
 The growth factors in PRP are essential for clotting your blood after an injury and they prompt your body’s natural healing abilities.
 The PRP Dr. Koppel uses for injections to relieve pain contains an even higher concentration of growth factors than is typically found in your blood.

 To get the high concentration of proteins needed to jumpstart healing in a painful or injured joint, Dr. Koppel draws a sample of blood from your arm and processes it in a high-speed centrifuge.
 The centrifuge spins your blood to separate the protein-rich plasma from the other blood components.
 This platelet-rich plasma is then ready to be used as injections into the damaged tissue surrounding a degenerative or injured joint.

 What conditions can PRP therapy treat?

 PRP injections can help improve painful symptoms that come from: